avroshk/harmonizerFXPlugin/README.md

 ![xcode](screenshots/xcode.png?raw=true "xcode")

-* If the build is successful you shall see `harmonizerFX.component` available under Products section of your Xcode project.
-Right-click and click "Show in Finder"
+* If the build is successful, you shall see `harmonizerFX.component` available under Products section of your Xcode project.
 * Copy `$HOME/Library/Audio/Plug-Ins/Components/harmonizerFX.component` to `/Library/Audio/Plug-Ins/Components/` (This is where all system wide plugins are installed)

 # Run